diegobajetti/check-my-attendance/README.md

 ### 1. Clone the repository

-1. Navigate to your desired directory where you will be storing the project.
+1. Navigate to the desired directory where the project will be stored.

 1. Clone the repository by executing the following command.